SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 $ prog1 &
 ```
 > &nbsp;&nbsp;&nbsp;&nbsp;After that, you block three *prog1* on the semaphore.
 You can use *jobs* to list how many background processes are in the background.
 Next, once you execute *prog2 &*, it will wake up one earlier blocked *prog1*.
+So you need to run *prog2* three times to wake up all the blocked *prog1*.
 ### **Below shows how to compile and execute the programs**